amydecat/epicodus-cliff-notes/README.md

 ###Inheritance and modules
 Find an object’s class: ex. `5.class`

 When one class inherits from another, it has all of the methods available to it from the parent class.
-Every class inherits from Object.
-Object inherits from BasicObject.
-BasicObject inherits from nil.
+Every class inherits from `Object`. `Object` inherits from `BasicObject`. `BasicObject` inherits from *nil*.

 See the methods on an object: ex. `3.methods`
 Remove methods all objects have: ex. `3.methods - Object.new.methods`